Polish IBAN Generator

 The generator combines these into a 26-digit domestic account number, calculates the two IBAN check digits using the MOD 97 algorithm, and prepends the PL country code.
 The result is a correctly formatted 28-character Polish IBAN.

-The tool also validates your bank sort code against the NBP's EWIB directory [5].
-If the code does not match a registered bank, the tool flags it.
+The tool validates your bank sort code against the NBP's EWIB directory[5].
+If the code doesn't match a registered bank, the tool flags it.
 This lets you catch errors before using the IBAN for a transfer.

 Where to Find Your IBAN

-You do not need to calculate your IBAN yourself.
-Here is where to find it:
+You don't need to calculate your IBAN yourself.

 Banking app.
 In PKO iPKO, mBank, Santander, and other Polish banks, your IBAN appears in the account details screen.
 It usually shows with or without the "PL" prefix.